erickfm/ml-projects/README.md

 # Machine Learning Projects
-Project work associated with my UC Berkeley Machine Learning course Each notebook is standalone and traverses some topics associated with the algorithms we discussed in class.
+Project work associated with my UC Berkeley Machine Learning course.

+Each notebook is standalone and traverses some topics associated with the algorithms we discussed in class.
 # Projects
   1. Digit Classification with KNN